apache/spark/UPDATING.md

 ## Airflow Master

+### Removed deprecated import mechanism

+The deprecated import mechanism has been removed so the import of modules becomes more consistent and explicit.

+For example: `from airflow.operators import BashOperator` becomes `from airflow.operators.bash_operator import BashOperator`

+### Changes to sensor imports

+Sensors are now accessible via `airflow.sensors` and no longer via `airflow.operators.sensors`.

+For example: `from airflow.operators.sensors import BaseSensorOperator` becomes `from airflow.sensors.base_sensor_operator import BaseSensorOperator`

 ### Renamed "extra" requirments for cloud providers

 Subpackages for specific services have been combined into one variant for